wavefrontHQ/wavefront-sdk-python/README.md

 wavefront_sender = client_factory.get_client()
 ```

-#### Initialize the WavefrontClient (CSP Api Token)
+#### Initialize the WavefrontClient with a VMware Cloud Services API Token

-##### Prerequisites (CSP Api Token)
+##### Prerequisites (VMware Cloud Services API Token)

 * The HTTP URL of your cluster.
 This is the URL you connect to when you log in to the service, typically something like `http://<domain>.wavefront.com`.
-* The base HTTP URL of your CSP console.
-This is the URL you connect to when you log in to the CSP console, typically something like `http://console.cloud.vmware.com`.
+* The base HTTP URL of your VMware Cloud Services Console.
+This is the URL you connect to when you log in to the VMware Cloud Services Console, typically something like `http://console.cloud.vmware.com`.
-* Verify that you have access to the CSP console.
+* Verify that you have access to the VMware Cloud Services Console.
 For details, see [Operations for Applications Permissions](https://docs.wavefront.com/csp_permissions_overview.html#operations-for-applications-permissions).
 * [Generating an API token](https://developer.vmware.com/apis/csp/).

-**Example**: Use a factory class to create a WavefrontClient and send data to Operations for Applications via CSP Api Token.
+**Example**: Use a factory class to create a WavefrontClient and send data to Operations for Applications via VMware Cloud Services API Token.

 ```python
 from wavefront_sdk.client_factory import WavefrontClientFactory